 I manage the household finances with frugality and care.
 Helped by the fact that I don’t have to pay into a pension (because I probably won’t live long enough to collect it), we are comfortable.
 In other words, I am perfectly happy to be one of the most junior academics in my Dept. In addition to the reasons given above, this is partly because I am also one of the most highly paid academics in my department.

 Before I became ill, I routinely worked a 45-hour week in various academic support roles, with a significant commute at either end of every working day.
 I worked evenings.
 I worked weekends.
-My first husband studied and worked at the same university, as did most of our friends.
+My first husband Garden Naturalist studied and worked at the same university, as did most of our friends.
 I had no boundaries between work and rest (or Work and Not Work, as T. H. White’s ants might have it) and neither did most of the people I knew.
 I’ve got very much better at policing those boundaries, but people are still astonishingly bad at respecting them.
 I have written before about the time I went to work on Boxing Day and wasn’t the only person in the building (and neither of us was surprised).
 I’m no longer physically or mentally able to work like that and most working days now involve no more than four or five hours of work.
 A teaching day, with its two-hour commute each way and five hours of back-to-back lectures, meetings and office hours, knocks the stuffing out me.
 Regular readers may recall that I work far longer days when in China, but that’s because a) I have nothing else to do besides work; b) I ride the mighty steed of jet lag as far as it will carry me; and c) I take a full week off to sit in the garden when I get back.

 Thirdly, when I say I’m one of the most highly paid academics in my Dept., I’m talking about an hourly rate after tax, not an annual or monthly salary.
 Here’s an exercise I invite you to undertake, particularly if you work in higher education: without looking at any of the relevant figures, write down what you would like to get paid as an hourly rate (this is something every self-employed person has to do, although of course we do look at the relevant figures).
 Now work out what you actually get paid as an hourly rate.
 Be honest about the hours you actually work in a typical week and how much tax you pay.
 Now compare the two figures.

 In the interest of both context and full disclosure (see a relevant post on pay by Plashing Vole), in the current tax year I have paid myself £23.50 per hour as an editor and indexer.
 My university work pays me a few pence less (it wouldn’t be worth doing otherwise).
 I put my prices up at the end of each tax year in April, in line with inflation and after looking sideways at the mortgage.
 The professors in my Dept. are on jolly decent money, but they are working far, far more hours that I am and are expected to do a whole load of boring shit that I’m too junior for.
 Professorial salaries at my institution start at £60k pa, which means most professors in my Dept. are paying 40% tax on a substantial part of their salary.
-If they are also working around fifty hours per week, even the most senior professors are taking home around £25 per hour.
+If they are also working a fifty-hour week, then even the most senior professors are taking home around £25 per hour.
 This means that I’m earning only slightly less (again, in hourly terms) and my workload is far more manageable.
 It also means that everyone between me and the top-end professors is earning significantly less than I am in hourly terms.
 Indeed, there are many conceivable scenarios in which a promotion might leave one noticeably worse off, on many levels.

 Now imagine if higher education was run like that.
 Imagine if a promotion meant an increase in responsibility, an absolutely rigid workload model in which everyone worked strictly to contract, and an increase in pay as an hourly rate.
 I would favour a model in which a member of staff who found they were regularly unable to do their work in the stipulated hours was not penalised by just being expected to do the work anyway, for no extra money and in their own time (as happens now), but one in which their line manager was asked to treat the mismatch between paid hours and the length of time required to do the job as a matter of urgency.
 When these things are left to individuals, the most conscientious – the best citizens, if you will, who take on the horrible roles that nobody else wants, and who genuinely feel obligated to do them well – will work whatever hours are required.